 On a bitter cold morning in 1981, a priest at the Immaculate Conception Church in Hartford found a homeless man frozen to death near the church steps.
 Vowing that such a tragedy would never happen again, parish priests opened the basement of the church to homeless men who had no other place to go.

 Thirty years later “Immaculate,” as it is affectionately known, still offers sanctuary to Hartford’s homeless population, under a powerful mission.
 It states that because housing is a human right, Immaculate will provide housing and decent shelter with unconditional love to those with no other options.

 In the midst of Immaculate’s transformation, the long-time executive director whose name was synonymous with the once-modest little shelter, announced she was leaving.
-Rather than hastily place a help wanted ad in the local newspaper, the non-profit organization called Third Sector New England.
+Rather than hastily place a help wanted ad in the local newspaper, the nonprofit organization called TSNE.

 A Thoughtful, Measured Approach

 Through much of its modern history, Immaculate was led by former Executive Director Patti White, by all accounts a dedicated, gifted, mission-passionate leader for the nonprofit.
 So for some, like Board Chair Jacqueline Reardon, White’s announcement of her plan to leave in 2008 required major strategic thinking about Immaculate’s future.

 “It’s a huge change when your executive director leaves, especially when she’s been the face of the organization for 6 and a half years,” Reardon explains.
 “Our nonprofit organization had experienced tremendous growth, and the agency had so many issues that needed to be addressed.
 You don’t want to rush to find new leadership.
 Quite the opposite.
 You want to take the time to assess the organization.”